 Andrea Cortellari is a journalist and media professional.
-He is from Italy, lives in the Netherlands, breaths ‘Turkish things.’
+He is from Italy, lives in the Netherlands, breaths ‘Turkish things’ (Further details are available on request).
 He writes for a living and reads for a passion.
-From 2011 to 2018 he has worked as a breaking news editor with an Italian newspaper.
-In 2018 he has quit his job to enroll in a MA at Leiden University, and he is now excited to get back to work.
+He has worked as a senior staff writer with an Italian newspaper until 2018.
+In 2018 he moved to Leiden to study for his MA’s.
+He graduated cum laude in 2020 and he is now busy working on a project for a Dutch company.

+What about your Italy chapter?
 Andrea also holds a Bachelor’s degree in Linguaggi dei Media (Media and Communication Studies) from the Università Cattolica del Sacro Cuore in Milan.
-He got his BA in 2010.
+He got his BA’s in a freezing day of December 2010, discussing a thesis on Italian hip hop.
 A few months after that, he started working as a journalist for the national daily il Giornale.

-When he was primarily a journalist, Andrea has written about a bunch of different things.
-He has contributed to the website Gli occhi della guerra, which is now called InsideOver Italia.
-He has written a couple of things for HotMC, a small blog with a big, beating hip-hop heart, and translated some really good essays for Medium.com.
-For a while he has experimented with a newsletter, but it did not last.
+When he was primarily a journalist, Andrea has written about a bunch of different things, in a couple of different places.
+He has contributed to the website Gli occhi della guerra, a publication focused on foreign affairs which is now called InsideOver Italia.
+He has occasionally written for HotMC, a small blog with a big, beating hip-hop heart.
+He has enthusiastically contributed to an e-mag project that sank unceremoniously.
+He has translated some really good essays for Medium.com.

 All in all, Andrea loves to produce engaging, well-researched long-form pieces.
-He knows very well how to deal with CMSs, SEO, post scheduling, and all those tedious bits of geeky stuff that readers usually prefer to ignore.
-He will tell you about it, if asked.
+He knows very well how to deal with CMSs, SEO, post scheduling, nasty comments, and all those tedious bits of geeky stuff that readers usually prefer to ignore.
+He will tell you about it if asked.